vindennl48/LOFRecord/brainstorm.md

 # LOF Recording Plugin

 ## TODO
-- Would be nice to increase the height of the rows slightly so the highlighted row was more pronounced.
-- Fix issue with Record on Launch, it is not updating the dropdown in Ableton's config section.
-It does for everything else though
-- still need to add in text filtering to the text boxes.  cant have any special characters or spaces (and would like to prevent capitals as well)
 - Really need to add a way we can change the entire group name instead of having to do one at a time.  when changing between songs at practice, it would be very helpful to only have to do it once.
   - Maybe a button with a popup to type in instead?

 - Need to add tabs back in

+- Would be nice to be able to re-arrange the order of the instances.
+  - Could probably do this by moving them around inside the insts array.

 - Update the plugin screen without having to mouse over objects.
 The Paint function is just not cutting it, need something faster.

 - Disable all text input and button presses while recording (not that it should really screw with anything but it should be there)
   - probably want to wait till we fix the plugin updating first since nothing will auto-disable until the mouse interacts with it.

+- Fix issue with Record on Launch, it is not updating the dropdown in Ableton's config section.
+It does for everything else though
+  - Might have issues with this till we link everything with the valuetree

 ## Features